-Working phase:

-- Each transaction has a tentative version of each of the objects that it updates. - The use of tentative versions allows the transaction to abort with no effect on the objects. - Read operations are performed immediately.
+- Working phase: - Each transaction has a tentative version of each of the objects that it updates. - The use of tentative versions allows the transaction to abort with no effect on the objects. - Read operations are performed immediately.

-Working phase:

-- Write operations record the new values of the objects as tentative values. - When there are several concurrent transactions, several different tentative values of the same object may coexist. - All read operations are performed on committed versions of the objects (or copies of them), dirty reads cannot occur.
+- Working phase: - Write operations record the new values of the objects as tentative values. - When there are several concurrent transactions, several different tentative values of the same object may coexist. - Two records are kept of the objects accessed within a transaction. - All read operations are performed on committed versions of the objects (or copies of them), dirty reads cannot occur.